gamedevpreneur/website/GDP/md/csharp-for-js-devs.md

 [ChapterTitle number="2"]Variables: You're not my type[/ChapterTitle]

 You just finished your first C# program.
-But you could see that C# and JavaScript are really different.
+You don't know much about C# now.
+But you could still feel that C# and JavaScript are really different.

 Unfortunately, it was just a beginning.